Willy Adames Player Props: Brewers vs. Cubs

 Willy Adames At The Plate

-- Adames has had an RBI in 22 games this season (28.9%), including eight multi-RBI outings (10.5%).
+- In 23 games this season (29.9%), Adames has picked up an RBI, and in eight of those games (10.4%) he had two or more.
 He has also driven in three or more of his team's runs in five contests.

-- He has scored in 35.5% of his games this season, with two or more runs scored in 9.2%.
+- He has scored a run in 28 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.